newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/dental-license-reinstatement.md

 Mail your completed reinstatement application and any fees to: Attn Reinstatements, New Jersey State Board of Dentistry, P.O.
 Box 45005, Newark, NJ 07101

-:::callout{ showHeader="true" headerText="What if I don't reinstate my registration? " showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

 Your dental license may be suspended or revoked.